lsy00/personal-website/content/authors/admin/_index.md

 Apart from pronoun processing, I am also supervised by [Prof. Stephen Matthews](https://professorstephenmatthews.godaddysites.com/) to investigate the semantics and syntax of Cantonese double object constructions.

-You may find more details of my research projects as well as my outcomes in the Research tab.
+You may find more details of my research projects as well as outcomes in the [Research tab](https://sylam.netlify.app/project/).

 **About how to pronounce my name:** it can be roughly transcribed as \[syʔ yɪŋ], or in Mandarin \[ɕuə yiŋ].
 If you still find it difficult, \[yɪŋ] or \[yiŋ] is also fine.